Tim-eyes/Encryption/ReadMe.md

 |6|1|6|1|6|1|

 When sequences are of length $6(\varphi(7))$, it this case, $a=3,5$ ;it means the base integer a generates (via powers) the set of nonzero integers modulo 7.

--Each such integer, 3,5, is called a **primitive root** of the modulus 7.
+Each such integer, 3,5, is called a **primitive root** of the modulus 7.

 //TBD